neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !listing /tutorials/fhr_reflector/conduction/fluid.udf language=cpp

-The initial condition is applied manually by looping over all the [!ac](GLL) points and setting zero to each (recall that this is a non-dimensional simulation, such that $T^\dagger=0$ corresponds to a dimensional temperature of $T_{ref}$).
+The initial condition is applied by looping over all the [!ac](GLL) points and setting zero to each (recall that this is a non-dimensional simulation, such that $T^\dagger=0$ corresponds to a dimensional temperature of $T_{ref}$).
-Here, `nrs->cds->S` is the array holding the NekRS passive scalar solutions (of which there is only one for this example; for simulations with a $k$-$\tau$ turbulence model, additional scalars would be present).
+Here, `nrs->cds->S` is the array holding the NekRS passive scalar solutions (of which there is only one for this example).

 ### Execution and Postprocessing
   id=ep